zopefoundation/zope.component/docs/socketexample.rst

 The component architecture provides an application framework that provides its functionality through loosely-connected components.
 A *component* can be any Python object and has a particular purpose associated with it.
-Thus, in a component-based applications you have many small component in contrast to classical object-oriented development, where you have a few big objects.
+Thus, in a component-based applications you have many small components in contrast to classical object-oriented development, where you have a few big objects.

 Components communicate via specific APIs, which are formally defined by